Tim May: After cricket

 In 1997, May became the inaugural CEO of the Australian Cricketers' Association and was a significant influence in its establishment as an important organisation in Australian cricket.
+He was a significant figure in the threatened 1998 players' strike which led to the first ever collective bargaining agreement with the Australian Cricket Board.

+May was the driving force behind the staging of the World Cricket Tsunami Appeal match in 2004.

 In June 2005, he was appointed as the CEO of FICA, based in Austin, Texas.
-May was the driving force behind the staging of the World Cricket Tsunami Appeal match in 2004.
 On 5 June 2013 May announced his resignation as CEO of FICA.